NitishLingampalle25/SOC_Datalogger_project/README.md

 - AMBA AXI4-Lite UART reference behavior (register map / FIFO conventions used as baseline for `axi_uart_top`) — consistent with LogiCORE AXI UART Lite v2.0 — [docs.amd.com/v/u/en-US/pg142-axi-uartlite](https://docs.amd.com/v/u/en-US/pg142-axi-uartlite)
 - Synopsys VCS / Verdi User Guides — simulation and waveform debug tooling used for verification

-> If any of the UART / AES / DMA / WDT RTL was sourced from a specific third-party repository rather than written from scratch, add the exact link here for proper attribution.

 ---